Chevrolet Corvette (C8): Trim levels and options

 The E-Ray has three trim levels adding various interior comfort and technology upgrades: 1LZ, 2LZ, and 3LZ.
-Additionally, there will be a ZER Performance Package that can be applied to any trim and It will include summer only tires as well as chassis tuning.
-The E-Ray will come standard with Carbon Ceramic brakes and an eAWD drivetrain.
+Additionally, a ZER Performance Package can be applied to any trim.
+It includes summer only tires, a rear spoiler wicker extension, but no chassis tuning.
+The E-Ray comes standard with Performance Brembo Carbon Ceramic brakes and an eAWD drivetrain with no mechanical linkage between rear and front drivetrains.